Cochlear Implants

 Candidacy

-The FDA approves CIs for use and makes recommendations regarding age and degree of hearing loss.
+The U.S. Food and Drug Administration (FDA) approves CIs for use based on safety and effectiveness.
+Approvals are device specific, and devices are approved for specific ages.
 It is not uncommon for patients to undergo “off-label” CI surgery (Carlson et al., 2018), which refers to the use of CIs for indications outside of the current FDA-approved candidacy criteria.
-“Off-label” CI surgery occurs when professional experience and increasing knowledge lead to evolving common practices and expanded indications that are not reflected or included in FDA labeling.
-Clinical trials may also lead to expanded indications.
+This occurs when professional experience and increasing knowledge lead to evolving practices and expanded indications that are not reflected or included in FDA labeling.
+Clinical trials may also lead to expanded FDA indications.
+See U.S. Food & Drug Administration: Cochlear Implants and Centers for Medicare & Medicaid Services: Cochlear Implantation for additional information.

 Case History